zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 In general, *the visible projected area is greater or equal to the signed projected area*.
-This is caused by self-occlusion, which eliminates the (formerly negative) contribution of back-facing microfacets.
+This inequality is a consequence of self-occlusion, which eliminates the (formerly negative) contribution of back-facing microfacets.
 The two types of projected areas coincide only if the view angle is sufficiently steep, or the microsurface -- sufficiently short, so that the latter does not extend outside the volume swept by the macrosuface as it is translated along the view direction.
-This leads to one of the key assumptions of the microfacet theory: *the microsurface must be infinitesimally tall*.
+This leads to one of the key assumptions of the microfacet theory: *a microsurface must be infinitesimally tall*.
 This limitation manifests itself at grazing angles, and should be familiar to those who have practical experience with bump and normal mapping.
-Furthermore, since the signed projected areas of the microsurface and the macrosurface coincide, we can only allow the viewing angles that obey $\small (\bm{v} \cdot \bm{n}) \ge 0$.
-If an observer is below the macrosurface, she must must reverse the signs of both $\small \bm{n}$ and $\small \bm{m}$ (which will result in a new microsurface with different statistics).
+Furthermore, since the signed projected areas of the microsurface and the macrosurface also coincide, we can only allow the viewing angles that obey $\small (\bm{v} \cdot \bm{n}) \ge 0$.
+In other words, *a microsurface must be facing the observer*.
+Otherwise, she must must reverse the signs of both $\small \bm{n}$ and $\small \bm{m}$, which will give rise to a microsurface with different statistics.
+More specifically, while $D(-\bm{m})$ will give a correct number, the visibility will be different, which is particularly evident if you take a box and flip it upside down.

+--

+CONTINUE REVIEWING HERE

+--

 With the assumption (that all surface areas are the same) in place, we can combine Eqn.
 1a and 2a into